Paper Giant

 Outcomes

-• Informed and influenced the Australian Government’s agenda of transforming its services to make them easier, cheaper and faster to use
+• Shaped the Australian Government's agenda for transforming services to make them easier, cheaper, and faster to use

-• Outlined strategies for building capabilities and developing the skills necessary for designing, delivering and leading digital projects within the APS
+• Identified concrete strategies for building the skills needed to design, deliver, and lead digital projects within the APS

-• Informed the development of the Building Digital Capability (BDC) Program delivered by the DTA and the Australian Public Service Commission (APSC) including digital talent attraction and retention strategies and the design of a senior executive digital leadership program
+• Directly informed the development of the Building Digital Capability (BDC) Program, delivered by the DTA and the Australian Public Service Commission (APSC) — including digital talent attraction and retention strategies and a senior executive digital leadership program

 Two digital leaders in the APS mapping out their relationships inside and outside of the APS